PSBP-Library/PSBP/README.md

 ```

 Those `given`'s choose for *active programming*, somehow *reading* a *big integer* and somehow making use of *writable standard output*.

+The adjective *active* is used as because, later, *reactive programming* will enter the picture as well.

 ```scala
 import examples.implementation.stdIn.{